streamlit/docs/content/library/advanced-features/button-behavior-and-examples.md

 ## Summary

 Buttons created with [`st.button`](/library/api-reference/widgets/st.button) do not retain state.
 They return `True` on the script rerun resulting from their click and immediately return to `False` on the next script rerun.
 If a displayed element is nested inside `if st.button('Click me'):`, the element will be visible when the button is clicked and disappear as soon as the user takes their next action.
-This is because the script reruns and the button becomes `False`.
+This is because the script reruns and the button return value becomes `False`.

 In this guide, we will illustrate the use of buttons and explain common misconceptions.
 Read on to see a variety of examples that expand on `st.button` using [`st.session_state`](/library/api-reference/session-state).
+[Anti-patterns](#anti-patterns) are included at the end.
 Go ahead and pull up your favorite code editor so you can `streamlit run` the examples as you read.
 Check out Streamlit's [Main concepts](/library/get-started/main-concepts) if you haven't run your own Streamlit scripts yet.

 ## When to use `if st.button()`